aarsteinmedia/dotlottie-player/README.md

 export default App
 ```

-If you're using TypeScript and want to assign the component a `ref`, you can do it like this:
+If you're using TypeScript and want to assign a `ref`, do it like this:

 ```tsx
 import { useRef } from 'react'